Abortion is a life-changing decision and should not be made without proper information and consideration.

 Surgical abortions are typically 99-100% effective.
 However, complications can occur.
 Generally, you can reduce the risks of complications by avoiding sexual intercourse and swimming, taking a shower instead of a bath, and using sanitary pads instead of tampons.

 How you feel after a medical abortion will vary based on your particular situation.
-You might feel tired for a day or two afterward, but most women recover quickly.
+You might feel tired for a day or two afterward, but most women recover.
+It is important to note that all side effects are experienced on your own, with no medical oversight.

 The most common side effects of the abortion pill are: